Energy-Saving Myths That Don’t Actually Lower Your Bills

 4. Using Space Heaters To “Save” on Heating

 Running multiple heaters can cost more than central heat.
-They’re often left on longer than intended.
+People often leave them on longer than planned.

 5. Replacing Every CFL With an LED and Expecting Big Savings